I Thought the Guilt Could Never Be Totally Erased

-When I was sixteen my family moved closer to an old childhood friend of mine.
-This friend had no limitations placed on her and so she did as she pleased.
+When I was sixteen, my family moved closer to an old childhood friend of mine.
+This friend had no limitations placed on her, and so she did as she pleased.
 I enjoyed being with her for this reason.
 I was led to the wrong friends, and these friends introduced me to many new sins.
 I was almost kicked out of school because of my behavior.
 But I did manage to graduate in 1994.

-After graduation my rebellion bloomed.
-One year later I moved in with a friend of mine.
+“The teachings I learned at church and school conflicted greatly with what I saw at home.”After graduation my rebellion bloomed.
+One year later, I moved in with a friend of mine.
 From that point on I did as I pleased.
 No one could tell me what to do.
 I started smoking when I was seventeen, enjoyed drinking, and lived an immoral life.
-At times I would feel shame and guilt.“The teachings I learned at church and school conflicted greatly with what I saw at home.”
+At times I would feel shame and guilt.
 I wanted to be a better person, but I just could not stick with it.

 In 1996 I moved in with a married man.
-Six years later I was pregnant.
+Six years later, I was pregnant.
 I knew I wanted my life to be a better example for my child.
 So I stopped smoking and drinking in an attempt to give my baby a better start at life.
 I also tried to clean up my language and behavior.
 I thought the best way to do this was to read the Bible and say a little prayer every day.

 My daughter was born in May of 2002.
 I knew then I would eventually have to take her to church.
 I could not condemn my daughter to hell because of my selfishness.
 She would have to make her own choice someday.
 My desire was to allow a good church to instill morals into her, a job I did not feel I was qualified to do.

 But a strange thing happened.
 I began to enjoy going to church on Sunday morning.
 Women were invited to attend a women’s Bible study which I signed up for.
 Then I became convicted to attend Sunday evenings.
-Even though I truly enjoyed church I felt I couldn’t let anyone know my true self.
+Even though I truly enjoyed church, I felt I couldn’t let anyone know my true self.
 These decent church people were so good compared to me.
-One winter night in 2003 the pastor preached a sermon about King Herod.
+One winter night in 2003, the pastor preached a sermon about King Herod.
 He was so full of lust for a woman that he made a promise to her which he later regretted, but could not back out on (Mark 6:14-29).
-As I was driving home after church, I thought about the sermon, and my own life.
+As I was driving home after church, I thought about the sermon and my own life.
 All this time I had been trying to be a decent person, but I would always end up continuing to do those sins which I did not want to do.
 I was so convicted of my sin that I could not drive home.
 I pulled over to the side of the road and prayed to the Lord, “Whatever you will have me to do, I will do it.”

-As I continued to attend church and read my Bible, “God began to convict me of my need to change my lifestyle.
-And so in April of 2003 I left my boyfriend and moved in with my parents.
+As I continued to attend church and read my Bible, God began to convict me of my need to change my lifestyle.
+And so in April of 2003, I left my boyfriend and moved in with my parents.
 I thought since I was obeying God everything would be easy.
 But it was not.
 My father and I do not get along very well due to my bitterness towards him.
 I could not find a job for four months.
 Nothing seemed to be going right.

 Soon after I moved, a lady invited me to do a Bible study.
 I jumped at the chance to learn and grow in the Word of God.
 Our first study was on a Tuesday, and by Thursday I was so plagued with doubt about my claim to be saved that I called my new friend, Cindy.
 She confessed that she was praying that I would have doubts so that I might examine my salvation against the Bible.
 So from that point on we prayed every day that the Lord might make it clear to me whether I was a saved person going to heaven or a lost person going to hell.

-By the fourth study I was 99% convinced that I was lost.
+By the fourth study, I was 99% convinced that I was lost.
 One of the things which really stood out to me in the fourth study was a need for faith and repentance.
 The Bible says in Luke 13:5, “Except ye repent, ye shall all likewise perish.” and Acts 3:19, “Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord.”

 Of course, I had always believed in God and Jesus Christ.
 I trusted the whole Bible.
 But was there ever a time when I had repented of my sin?
 (Repentance is a sorrow over sin, and a willingness to turn from that sin and turn to God, putting Him in charge of your life.)
 Cindy instructed me to sit down and review my life.
-This is what I did and I came to the realization that there never was a time of repentance.
+This is what I did, and I came to the realization that there never was a time of repentance.
 It was then that I fully realized I was headed for hell.
 So on July 16, 2003, I looked at the Ten Commandments that God uses to judge all lost people.
 I knew that I had broken all of them.
 I prayed to the Lord and asked for forgiveness for all the sins I had ever committed.
-I gave my life to Him to rule and He is now my King.
+I gave my life to Him to rule, and He is now my King.
 It was at that moment of surrender and commitment that Christ saved me.

 I physically felt no different at this point.
-But in a short time I began to see evidences proving I was a child of God.
+But in a short time, I began to see evidences proving I was a child of God.
 Sundays are truly now my favorite day of the week.
 A strong desire burns in me to read God’s Word.
 No matter how badly I have messed up and sinned, when I confess my sin, and then go to God’s Word for direction, I feel so much better.
 And the Bible is so much easier to understand.